AlAssafRaha/Customer-Churn-Prediction/docs/Logistic_Regression _Model_Card.md

 ## Evaluation Data
 - **Source**: Derived from the same dataset, typically using a random train-test split.
--m **Preprocessing**: Similar preprocessing as training data to ensure consistency.
+- **Preprocessing**: Similar preprocessing as training data to ensure consistency.

 ## Metrics
 Accuracy: 82%